I have an explanation for one source of African-American unrest, but I have to tell a bit of my history to explain.

 What if my father had trained me to hate the Japanese like the old civil rights activists train young black men to hate white today?

 The black community needs to learn to build a legacy for itself without hating whites,

-We need to learn how to honor legitimate soldiers of pasts conflicts, without turning the children of past adversaries into a new generation of hate-targets.
+We need to learn how to honor legitimate soldiers of pasts conflicts, while building bridges betwee the children of former adversaries.